libxml-raku/LibXML-raku/docs/Config.md

 This method can be used to completely disable entity loading, e.g. to prevent exploits of the type described at ([http://searchsecuritychannel.techtarget.com/generic/0,295582,sid97_gci1304703,00.html](http://searchsecuritychannel.techtarget.com/generic/0,295582,sid97_gci1304703,00.html)), where a service is tricked to expose its private data by letting it parse a remote file (RSS feed) that contains an entity reference to a local file (e.g. `/etc/fstab`).

-This configuration setting acts globally on the current thread.
+This method acts globally across all parser instances and threads.

 A more granular and localised solution to this problem, however, is provided by custom URL resolvers, as in